top of page

 1. Your Journal Does Not Need To Be Perfect

-When you worry too much about what you're putting on paper at the beginning, especially if you have perfectionist tendencies, you'll limit your creativity and transparency by censoring yourself.
-Allow yourself to be free.
+If you focus too much on what you're writing initially, particularly if you have perfectionist traits, you'll restrict your creativity and openness by self-censoring.
+Give yourself the freedom to express.

 2. Create and Nurture Your Safe Space

-When speaking of having a safe space, this is both mentally and your physical environment.
-It is as simple as being in front of the TV when you're watching your favorite show, or going to your local coffee shop for a better ambiance.
-It can also be near a lake or your backyard.
-Opt for a location where you can unwind about the daily stresses to get your senses going.
-This can even be the bathroom or closet, if this is the only spot you can find a peace of mind (especially if you have little humans running after you).
+Creating a safe space is essential both mentally and in your physical surroundings.
+It can be as straightforward as sitting in front of the TV while enjoying your favorite show, or visiting a local coffee shop for a change of scenery.
+It might be by a lake or in your backyard.
+Choose a place where you can relax and escape daily stresses to rejuvenate your senses.
+This could even be the bathroom or a closet if that's the only place you can find tranquility, especially if you have kiddos following you around.

-Again, there is no perfect location.
+There is no perfect way.
 Simply choose what works for you.

 3. Be Realistic About Your Journaling Habit

-There will be days when your mind is just not creative or simply too exhausted for you to think about journaling.
+There will be days when your mind is just simply too exhausted or overwhelmed to journal.
 It's okay to take baby steps.

 4. Be Flexible When Setting a Journaling Routine

-Many people advice to create a routine to help you stay on track with journaling, especially for those days that you're just not 'feeling it'.
-There is no right or wrong time to journal, it really depends on when throughout the day you're able to wind down or get into your safe headspace to practice journaling.
+Setting a routine for journaling can help you stay on track with building your habit, especially for those days that you're just not 'feeling it'.
+There is no right or wrong time to journal, it really depends on when you're able to get into a comfortable mindset to practice journaling.

-For example, some people prefer to journal as soon as they wake up if they're focusing on being more grateful to start their days on a positive note while others prefer to journal at night right before going to bed to minimize stress or overthinking.
+For example, some people prefer to journal as soon as they wake up if they're intentional on starting their days on a positive note while others prefer to journal at night right before bedtime to decompress before falling asleep.

-You have the choice and liberty to journal even as little as once or twice per week, if this will help you ease yourself into the habit.
-The goal is to make sure that you indeed complete your journaling during the time that you decide is best for you.
+You have the choice to journal even as little as once or twice per week, if this will help you ease yourself into your new habit.
+The goal is to make it work with what is best for you.

 4. Track your Journaling Time

+While it might seem trivial and overly technical, keeping track of how long it takes to journal is crucial, particularly in the early stages when you're still figuring out your rhythm.
 Some people can journal for hours at a time, where others struggle to meet 5 minutes.
-This is a perfect opportunity for you to learn more about yourself and your journaling muscle.
+This is a perfect opportunity for you to learn more about yourself.

 If you're feeling fancy, you may search for habit tracking apps to help you track your journey.
 You may also look for habit tracker sheets.